benjamin-allen/nuctex/README.md

 ##Linux
 1. Download the repo with `git clone https://github.com/Nullsrc/nuctex`
 2. Move into the repo with `cd nuctex`
-3. Compile NuCTex with `gcc -o nuctex src/*.c`, replacing
-<executableName> with whatever you wish the executable to be called.
+3. Compile NuCTex with `gcc -o nuctex src/*.c`, replacing nuctex with whatever you wish the executable to be called.
-4. Run the executable with `./nuctex`
+4. Run the executable with `./nuctex` (or whatever you called it)

 These steps have been tested with a computer running Debian 7 ARM and a computer running 64-bit Arch Linux.